inzmamulhassan/cardsDeck/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>
 </p>

-## Katana Backend Programming Test
+## Backend Programming Test Using Nestjs

 #### Scenario
 You intend to create card games like Poker and Blackjack.
 The goal is to create an API to handle decks and cards to be used in any game like